 Recent graduates whose graduation date is within one year of the 2023 Annual Meeting.

 Higher-learning students who participated in an applied internship, practicum, integrated, or experiential learning assignment, research endeavor, or activity at a museum in the SEMC region.

 Note that group proposals must include names, majors, and intended degrees of all group members, but designate one person as the primary session contact.

 When is the Poster Session?

 The poster sessions will take place during SEMC’s annual meeting in Louisville, KY.
 Specific details are to follow.

 How to Submit a Proposal

 Please fill out the online form via the link below.
-Along with contact information and a brief (~300 word) explanation of your poster, we ask that you provide a one-page resume for each presenter. (proposals for SWIM 2023 will be accepted in spring 2023)
+Provide contact information, a brief (maximum 300 word) explanation of your poster, and a one-page resume for each presenter.

 Why is the Poster Session Important?

 Posters are an interactive and collegial format for displaying and discussing project-based work and for showing off visual and material approaches.
 We understand that most posters for this conference will represent work that is complete, but we encourage students and advisors to present work as part of multi-year or ongoing projects so they can solicit advice and resources at the conference.